How to Raise Chickens in an Incubator

 Once your incubator is ready, place your marked eggs inside.
 Every incubator is different, so please review your model's instruction manual as to how many eggs you can successfully set at one time.
 This number differs across model's, as well as species of egg.

-Using Your Incubator
+Tips for Using Your Incubator

 I prefer to turn my eggs manually.
 This allows me to visually inspect the eggs and remove any that develop issues.
 For example, if one has a crack that wasn't initially visible, or if one bursts open.
 I have had several burst, and that is definitely something which you want to remove as soon as possible.
 Otherwise, bacteria can affect your growing embryos and affect your entire inventory.